 Romina (Lora Burke) is a nurse.
 She’s just come off a long shift on Halloween day.
 She arrives home to find two men in her kitchen: Alan (Colin Paradine), bound and beaten on the floor, and Chris (Nick Smyth), the man who assaulted Alan.
 A brief struggle ensues before Romina and Chris come to an understanding, and she starts to treat Alan’s wounds.

 Soon Alan is tied to a chair and face to face with Chris and being asked to confess.
 He was tried for and acquitted of the brutal rape of Chris’s daughter.
-Why are they in Romina’s home?
+So why are they in Romina’s home?
 She was Chris’s daughters’ nurse, and Alan is her landlord.
 No one is exactly who they seem, though.
 Alan is clearly not a good guy, but maybe he’s not Chris’s Bad guy.
 Chris is clearly not a bad guy, but maybe he’s also not the father of the year, either.

 The beginning of this film is, well, a little slow.
 There are about 40 minutes of Chris, Romina, and Alan arguing back and forth about what happened to Chris’s daughter.
 I’m not going to lie: this section of the film is very hit or miss.
 The pacing is uneven, and so are the performances.
 Smyth, in particular, doesn’t quite seem up to the weight of the material that he’s performing.